 The total tide-producing field is a superposition of the moon’s field and the sun’s field.
 They reinforce each other ∼2 times a month (specifically, at new moon and full moon).
 This is called a spring tide.
 They tend to cancel each other when the moon is halfway between new and full.
 This is called a neap tide.
 The sun’s tide-producing field is only half as large as the moon’s tide-producing field, so the cancellation is far from perfect.

-It is instructive to write out the moon’s gravitational potential φ(X) as a Taylor series.
+It is instructive to write out the moon’s gravitational potential φ(R) as a Taylor series.

 Let’s write the coordinates of the point of interest as:

-where R is the vector from the moon to the center of the earth, and x is the vector from the center of the earth to the point of interest, the point where we want to evaluate g(X).
-Do not expand the Taylor series around g(0), but rather around g(R+0); that is, around x=0, the center of the earth.
+where Rme is the vector from the moon to the center of the earth, and x is the vector from the center of the earth to the point of interest, the point where we want to evaluate g(R).
+Do not expand the Taylor series around g(0), but rather around g(Rme+0); that is, around x=0, the center of the earth.

 The result is:

-where we are using the traditional albeit inelegant notation for evaluating derivatives, namely:
+where there is an implied sum over repeated indices; for instance term (3b) is just (x dot grad φ).
+Also, we are using the traditional albeit inelegant notation for evaluating derivatives, namely:

-because we are taking R to be a constant and it wouldn’t make much sense to set X=R before taking the derivative.
+This is the only reasonable interpretation of the notation, because we are taking Rme to be a constant and it wouldn’t make much sense to set R=Rme before taking the derivative.

 Homework: Show that equation 3 is the correct multi-dimensional Taylor series.
 Grind it out component by component if you have to.